elagiaunified/intermediate-projects/README.md

 This project is open source and available under the MIT License.

 ## 👨‍💻 Author
-- Your Name
+- ElagiaUnified
-- GitHub: @yourusername
+- GitHub: @elagiaunified
-- Portfolio: [Coming Soon]
-- LinkedIn: [Your Profile]

 ## 🌟 Acknowledgments
 - OpenWeatherMap for weather data API